+It is a structured, unique type of psychotherapy that assists your brain to process distressing memories and events and helps change the way you think about these things.
 It does this through having you focus on the memory while taxing your working memory through bilateral stimulation (either eye movements, tapping, or sounds, or even all three).
 This leads to a reduction in the intensity and disturbance of the target you are working on.

 One of the unique aspects of EMDR is that you don't have to go into detail about your traumatic memories.